Nat Turner: A Troublesome Property: Release

 The documentary was first shown as a "work in progress" at the Full Frame Documentary Film Festival in 2002 and was subsequently edited to be 26 minutes shorter.
-The documentary screened at multiple film festivals throughout 2003 and aired on PBS the following year.
+The documentary screened at multiple film festivals throughout 2003 and aired on PBS' Independent Lens the following year.

 Critical reception

 Scott Foundas of Variety said the documentary was "insightful, if somewhat foreshortened", finding better the "work in progress" version shared in 2002 that was 26 minutes longer.
 Foundas said, "While this re-edit is an improvement over the original in other respects — the cutting is more fluid, the narration has been re-recorded and the archival material... has been three-dimensionally embossed... it seems, overall, a more timid, less confrontational movie."

 Jonathan Rosenbaum, writing for the Chicago Reader, called the documentary "brilliant" and described Burnett's goal: "Interviewing two dozen historians and theorists, half of them black, Burnett treats all their interpretations, many of which he dramatizes, as equally credible—a radical but plausible approach given how little is known about Turner.
 He's most interested in charting how the interpretations were arrived at and why those of white and black commentators often differ."

+Richard Brody, writing for The New Yorker in "Sixty-two Films That Shaped the Art of Documentary Filmmaking," said "One of the great fiction filmmakers, (Charles) Burnett here deploys his dramatic artistry along with a historian's ardor and a journalist's probing interviews.
+The film is a work of cinematic historiography, examining how Turner's life, and the rebellion he led, have been depicted and deformed over time.
+Burnett dramatizes historical events through a multiplicity of performances, and offers a glimpse at his own effort to film them."